 VARIATIONS IN AMALFI AND/OR RAVELLO

-Also is it possible to spend the first 2 nights in Ravello and the last 2 nights in Amalfi.
+Also is it possible to spend the first 2 nights in Ravello and the last 2 nights in Amalfi (or Atrani).
 Extra nights can be booked.
 Extra walking or sightseeing options will be provided!!!

 Also a shorter 4-day (3 nights) version of this tour is also available.

 In case you have some more days available, we can recommend you the short break ‘Best walks of the Amalfi Coast’, with stays in both Amalfi and Positano.
 Also do we offer a short centre-based tour staying in Positano (the ‘Positano – Best walks’).

 At the beginning or the end of the tour there is also an opportunity to visit Naples and/or Pompeii.
 The tour can easily be extended with a few days in Naples or on the island of Capri.
 Several good accommodations are available.
 Details and prices on request.

 Several hotels in Capri/Anacapri can be booked as an extension to your tour.
 There are direct boats from Positano to Capri.
 The program would then include two full day walks in Capri & Anacapri.
 For more details check out our ‘Exploring Capri’ – short break.